-- Assist students in coping with peer pressure and emerging personal, social and emotional problems. - 2) Follow the Code of Conduct; know, abide by and enforce school rules in a fair and consistent manner. - 3) Initiate and appropriately document teacher/student/counselor conferences and parent/teacher/student/counselor conferences, as necessary, as a way to resolve problems. - 4) Regularly review with the students their educational progress, career plans and graduation requirements. - 5) Provide information to assist students with career planning. - 6) Encourage students to benefit from the curriculum and extracurricular programs. - 7) Coordinate Intervention Support Services, as needed, with student, parent, Building Principal and teachers. - 8) Maintain and encourage a climate of mutual respect and dignity for all students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation,

-- gender/gender identity, or sex, with an understanding of appropriate appearance, language, and behavior in a school setting, which will strengthen students' self-image and promote confidence to learn. - 9) Report incidents of discrimination and harassment that are witnessed or otherwise brought to the counselor's attention to the building administrator and/or Dignity Act Coordinator (DAC) in a timely manner.
+- 1. Support educational and academic goals. - 2.
+Set a good example for students and colleagues by demonstrating dependability, integrity and other standards of ethical conduct. - 3.
+Maintain confidentiality about all personal information and educational records concerning students and their families. - 4.
+Assist students in coping with peer pressure and emerging personal, social and emotional problems. - 5.
+Follow the Code of Conduct; know, abide by and enforce school rules in a fair and consistent manner. - 6.
+Initiate and appropriately document teacher/student/counselor conferences and parent/teacher/student/counselor conferences, as necessary, as a way to resolve problems. - 7.
+Regularly review with the students their educational progress, career plans and graduation requirements. - 8.
+Provide information to assist students with career planning. - 9.
+Encourage students to benefit from the curriculum and extracurricular programs. - 10.
+Coordinate or participate in Intervention Support Services, as needed, with student, parent, Building Principal and teachers. - 11.
+Maintain and encourage a climate of mutual respect and dignity for all students regardless of actual or perceived race, color, weight, national origin, ethnic group, religious practice, disability, sexual orientation, gender/gender identity, or sex, with an understanding of appropriate appearance, language, and behavior in a school setting, which will strengthen students' self-image and promote confidence to learn. - 12.
+Report incidents of discrimination and harassment that are witnessed or otherwise brought to the counselor's attention to the building administrator and/or Dignity Act Coordinator (DAC) in a timely manner.